Kubogi/Kubogi/README.md

-## Ciallo ～(∠・ω< )⌒☆
+## Ciallo～(∠・ω< )⌒☆

-- I'm a first-year Computer Science student who builds things sometimes.
+- I'm a first-year Computer Science student who likes to build stuff sometimes.
-- I've been getting into full-stack projects, figuring out how to make them actually work, and learning the practical side of coding along the way.
+- I've been getting into full-stack projects, figuring out things, and learning the practical side of coding along the way.
 - I also enjoy competitive programming and have participated in various competitions, which taught me problem-solving skills and how to think algorithmically.

 ### Writing